Can202/OpenSource-GameList/README.md

 https://can202.github.io/OpenSource-GameList/

-# do you wanna put a game in this list (maybe your game or another)?
+# do you wanna put a game on this list (maybe your game or another)?

 2 options: